 The Ontario Provincial Police (OPP) issued a similar directive earlier this year informing officers to only wear government-issued uniforms.

 “Members of the OPP shall not wear any non-issued OPP uniform items.
 We must remain and demonstrate neutrality and remain non-partisan.
-There has not been any direct references to ‘the thin blue line’,” writes OPP acting sergeant Kerry Schmidt.
+There have not been any direct references to ‘the thin blue line’,” writes OPP acting sergeant Kerry Schmidt.

 Sources within the Toronto Police Service (TPS) say that force has also been advised to only wear city-issued uniforms.